aldesantis/the-codeless-code/README.md

 The Codeless Code
 =================

-This is the Italian translation of [The Codeless Code](http://www.thecodelesscode.com).
+This repository contains multiple translations of [The Codeless Code](http://www.thecodelesscode.com).